Investigate Splunk UBA entities using Watchlists

 - Click OK.

-Now, we will create an anomaly action rule so that when additional exfiltration anomalies are generated against these users, the anomalies are placed into the Important anomaly watchlist provided by Splunk UBA for immediate attention.
+Now, create an Anomaly Action Rule so that when additional exfiltration anomalies are generated against these users, the anomalies are placed into the Important Anomaly Watchlist provided by Splunk UBA for immediate attention.

 - In Splunk UBA, click Anomalies from the home page or select Explore > Anomalies.